Why a Knee Replacement?

 The goal of knee replacement surgery is to relieve pain and to improve function and stability.
-Knee surgery is commonly performed for reasons such as osteoarthritis, rheumatoid arthritis, avascular necrosis, trauma or problems from birth.
+Knee surgery is commonly performed for reasons such as osteoarthritis, rheumatoid arthritis, avascular necrosis, trauma or problems present at birth.

 Degeneration of the knee joint can affect people of all ages.
 In the young, it often begins due to trauma in an automobile/motorcycle accident, football injury, falling off a horse or bicycle, or medication which causes the bone to lose its blood supply (avascular necrosis).
 It can be caused by gradual eroding diseases such as rheumatoid arthritis or lupus.
 The most common cause is simply normal wear and tear of the cartilage over a lifetime of use, and it is called osteoarthritis.
-In order to be considered for a total knee replacement there will be three major reasons to have surgery.
-These are the severe pain you cannot stand it, inability to participate in activities you wish to do, and fear of falling.
+In order to consider a total knee replacement there are three indications that it is time to decide to have surgery.
+These are severe pain you cannot stand, inability to participate in day-to-day activities you wish to do, and instability or a fear of falling.

-Artificial knees last anywhere from one year to twenty years with an average life of 15 years.
-Since some bone is lost with each replacement, it is better to be in your 50’s or 60’s if possible before having your first knee replacement; however, we know that this is not always possible.
-To insure the longest life possible for your artificial joint, it is best to maintain a normal weight and avoid abusive activities, such as running for exercise.
+Artificial knees typically last ten to twenty years with an average life of 15 years.
+Since some bone is removed with each replacement, it is better to be in your 50’s or 60’s if possible before having your first knee replacement; however, we know that this is not always possible.
+To ensure the longest life possible for your artificial joint, it is best to maintain a normal weight and avoid high impact activities.
+You can run with a knee replacement after 6 weeks, but it may accelerate wear and tear, requiring revision surgery sooner.

 A regular x-ray of your knee will give us a realistic picture of what has happened to your bone.
 The x-ray, the history you give, and a physical examination of your knee will help your surgeon diagnose your condition.
 Even with all the sophisticated diagnostic tools available today, an x-ray is all that is needed majority of the time.

 In the early stages of knee disease (degenerative joint disease), a program of exercise, such as a recumbent bike, swimming, weight control, and non-steroidal anti-inflammatory drugs (NSAIDs), can help decrease the need for surgical treatment.
 For people under the age of 50, conservative treatment is important to try to delay the need for the knee replacement until they are older.
-When conservative measures are no longer helpful and one meets certain criteria including weight and strength capacity, a total knee replacement can be the answer.
+When conservative measures are no longer helpful and one meets certain criteria including weight and strength capacity, a total knee replacement is the next step.

 When a knee replacement is decided upon, a combination of metal and plastic are implanted to create a new joint that will glide painlessly with a greater range of motion than one has had in years.
-Many different prostheses exist, and specific details about you dictate the type selected.
+Many different prostheses exist, and specific details about your medical condition dictate the type selected.
 The metals used are extremely strong metals designed specifically for use in orthopedic surgery.
 Polymethyl-methacrylate (PMMA, commonly called “bone cement”) may also be used to hold the tibial and femoral components in place.
-Dr. Bramlett generally does not use a tourniquet, if cement is not used.
+Dr. Bramlett generally does not use a tourniquet if cement is not used, which decreases post op pain and lowers your risk of developing a blood clot.

 For knee replacement surgery, an incision is made down the middle of the knee, four to eight inches long.
+The quadricep muscle is left intact, allowing for a quicker recovery.
 The knee joint is exposed.
 The smallest amount of bone possible is removed and replaced with the metal and plastic components chosen for you.
 When the joint has been tested for maximum flexion and extension and your surgeon is satisfied with the stability of the knee, it is closed with a drain in place.
 A dressing is applied, and you are taken into the recovery room.
 The surgery itself takes approximately 30 minutes.

-Complete recovery should be obtained within 3-6 months; yet, this is dependent on one’s health history.
-Most patients progressively return to their normal activities within 6 weeks, even though, healing will continue for weeks after that.
+Complete recovery should be obtained within 3-6 months depending on your individual health condition.
+Most patients progressively return to their normal activities within 6 weeks.
+The healing process will continue for weeks after that.
 Within a year you will forget you have an artificial knee.
 You may still have some stiffness with weather changes or increased activity, but your daily life will be much improved.
 Better quality of life is the main goal for this surgery.
 Eliminate pain and gain confidence in range of motion and function.

 As with any type of surgical procedure, there are certain risks associated with knee surgery.
 These problems include infection, swelling, blood clots, nerve palsy, vascular injury, fractures, and pulmonary embolus.
 Rare complications do sometimes occur.
 Extensive measures are taken to prevent each of the above.
 You will be instructed in measures that will help to decrease the likelihood of problems and aid in a safe healing process.
 Your cooperation is vital in preventing many of the above complications.